JustBeYou/ddd-playground/README.md

 - Right

 At least 10 operations/actions within the application:
-- Login & registration X
+- Login & registration
-- Add new books to the library X
+- Add new books to the library
-- Manage bookshelves X
+- Manage bookshelves
-- Manage users and their rights X
+- Manage users and their rights
-- Borrow books X
+- Borrow books
 - Add comments to reviews
 - Publish reviews about books
 - Track your reading progress
-- Search books database X
+- Search books database
-- Return books X
+- Return books

 ## Code structure & architecture